 This project will explore the conservation and mechanisms by which the DUO1-DAZ1 module coordinates cell proliferation with sperm differentiation.
 Studies of gene function will involve those in crop species including tomato, as well as in early land plant models.
 Genetic and molecular analyses will be combined with comparative transcriptome studies to uncover co-expression and co-function gene networks.
 This will help to discover novel plant fertility genes of potential value.
 Overall, the project seeks to establish how gene function and evolution has shaped the fertility of some of our important food crops, starting from their earliest origins.

-The research is expected to deliver novel information and tools of potential value in plant breeding applications such as hybrid seed production and the control of gene flow.
+The impact of the research is also expected in the sphere of novel plant breeding applications including applications such as hybrid seed production and the control of gene flow.

 Year 2.
 Use genetic and molecular methods to analyse germline mutants and establish in vitro/in vivo DNA binding assays for DAZ1.